mwojnars/hypertag/README.md

 ### Custom tags

-One of the key features of Hypertag is the support for custom tags (_hypertags_).
-They can be defined directly in a Hypertag script using _hypertag definition_ blocks (%):
+One of the key features of Hypertag is the support for custom tags (_hypertags_) that can be defined directly in a Hypertag script using _hypertag definition_ blocks (%):

     % tableRow name price='UNKNOWN'
         tr